kubernetes-sigs/kueue/site/content/en/docs/concepts/preemption.md

   preemptionStrategies: [LessThanOrEqualToFinalShare, LessThanInitialShare]
 ```

+The attributes in this Kueue Configuration are described in the following sections.

 ### ClusterQueue share value

 When you enable fair sharing, Kueue assigns a numeric share value to each ClusterQueue to summarize